 M.Litt in Classical Protestantism

 Our M.Litt in Classical Protestantism program is a two-year course of study that could serve as an alternative to an M.A.R. program at a seminary, a qualification for Christian secondary-school or adult education teachers, or a strong launch-pad into graduate study.
 An M.Litt is generally equivalent to an M.A.; however, possession of a completed B.A. is not a prerequisite for admission if the student can provide other evidence of strong academic aptitude.

 It requires students to take the following courses:

 – Two residential intensive courses at Davenant House during the Summer Term: How to Read the Bible and the World (Year 1), A Protestant Christendom?
 (Year 2): 12 credits total

-– Five Davenant Foundations Core courses (Natural Law and Scriptural Authority, God and Creation, and The Reformation and the Modern World, Approaches to Defending the Faith, Cultivating the Human): 10 credits total
+– Five Davenant Foundations Core courses (Natural Law and Scriptural Authority, Philosophy for Theology, and The Reformation and the Modern World, Approaches to Defending the Faith, Philosophy as a Way of Life): 10 credits total

 – Final Integrative Paper (10,000 words, supervised by faculty mentor): 2 credits